23 Scholarships for African American and Black Students in 2025

-In the fall of 2019, Black students represented 12.7% of the total number of undergraduates in the United States.
+In Fall 2022, Black students represented 12.5% of the total number of undergraduates in the United States.
 According to the Postsecondary National Policy Institute, this group of about two million African American undergraduates took out student loans at a much higher rate than their peers in other ethnic groups.
 Fortunately, scholarships like the ones below can help make higher education affordable.
-To help you in your scholarship search, we’ve compiled 30 great college scholarships for Black and African American students.
+To help you in your scholarship search, we’ve compiled 23 great college scholarships for Black and African American students.

 African American Scholarships